d1opensource/fairlight/README.md

 #### `requestInProgress(params: object)`

-If `true`, indicates that an equivalent matching request is currently in progress.
+Returns a boolean when, if `true`, indicates that an equivalent matching request is currently in progress.

 <details><summary>Example</summary>